kedhip/WyckoffTransformer/README.md

 tar -xvf generated.tar.gz
 ```

-In order to be analyzed the data must be conerted a unified format.
+In order to be analyzed the data must be converted the unified format.
 To preprocess all generated datasets in `generated/datasets.yaml`:
 ```bash
 poetry run python scripts/cache_generated_datasets.py
 ```